skills/your-first-extension-for-github-copilot/.github/steps/4-customizing-our-extension.md

       > You can add more detail to your description.
 Check out the `job-description-ext.md` file.

 1. Now, let's repeat the above process for 2 more files.
-1. Find the `/agent-knowledge/school-overview.md` file and insert the below content.
+1. Modify `index.js` to also use `/agent-knowledge/school-overview.md` with the below content.

    ```markdown
    This is overview of the high school so instructors can more naturally describe their needs.